Winter well-being and my top remedies for flu

 - Wash your hands before eating

-My experience is that flu generally hits adults who are over-extended and exhausted and simply need to rest.
+Flu generally hits us when we are over-extended and exhausted.
 Doing less is easier said than done when many of us have work and family commitments that take a lot of our time and energy.
 Saying no isn’t easy, but we all need to do it.

 Homeopathy works really well alongside both.
-Taking appropriate remedies can reduce the time spent in each stage and also aids complete recovery.
+Taking a homeopathic remedy can reduce the time spent in each stage and also aids complete recovery.

-If you find yourself feeling cold and chilly, or hot and feverish, and you suspect you might be going down with flu, it is important to acknowledge that you are ill and not to try and ‘power through’.
+If you find yourself feeling cold and chilly, or hot and feverish, it’s important to acknowledge that you are ill and not to try and ‘power through’.

 Call in sick.
 Go to bed.
-Take lemon, honey and ginger tea.
+Take care of yourself.